jana0231/jana0231.github.io/_posts/2025-06-19-PickleRick.md

  * Opened second.txt: 1 jerry tear
  * Opened third.txt: fleeb juice

-## Leassons Learned
+## Lessons Learned

 - Enumeration is the keypart of pentest.
-- Notedown the directory and permissions are crucial while in privilege escalation.
+- Notedown the directory permissions are crucial while in privilege escalation.
-- simple web form also can be injectable.
+- simple web forms also can be exploitable.

 ## Tools Used